ChristineKitchens/School_District_Analysis/README.md

 ![Table 14.
 Scores by School Size (THS Replaced)](https://github.com/InRegards2Pluto/School_District_Analysis/blob/01632983c491c1dcbeb546bf9777767be9b3a7cf/Resources/school_size_fixed.png)

 ### Scores by School Type
-Scores by school type remained unchanged after the replacement.
+- Scores by school type remained unchanged after the replacement.
+- Data overwhelmingly suggest that charter schools tend to outperform district schools.
+As seen in earlier sections, all top 5 performing schools are charter schools.
+Given that the charter schools also tended to have smaller school sizes compared to the district schools, this result is in alignment with discussions outlined in the previous section.

 <Tablecaption><i>Table 15.
 Scores by School Type</i></Tablecaption>

 ![Table 15.
 Scores by School Type](https://github.com/InRegards2Pluto/School_District_Analysis/blob/01632983c491c1dcbeb546bf9777767be9b3a7cf/Resources/school_type_initial.png)